SEO & Digital Marketing Consultant » Technical » URL Redirect Mapping with Python for Website Migrations

 new_urls (list): List of new URLs to map to.

-threshold (int): Minimum similarity score to consider a match.
+threshold (int): Minimum composite similarity score to consider a match.

 Returns: